About New England SUPERIOR OYSTERS

 The oysters in New Hampshire's Great Bay have been a valued resource throughout the history of humankind's presence in the area.
 Historically, oyster reefs populated over 1,000 acres throughout the Great Bay estuary.
 However, due to unregulated and detrimental harvesting methods, unhindered pollution, and disease, wild oyster reefs have been reduced to less than 10% of their historic levels.

-Restoration efforts are currently underway, both locally and globally, but they require a multi-faceted approach and involvement from scientists, farmers and members of community in order to succeed.
-Without successful restoration of native oyster populations around the world - of which more than 99% are considered functionally extinct - we lose all of the ecosystem benefits that oysters provide.
+Restoration efforts are currently underway, both locally and globally, but they require a multi-faceted approach and involvement from scientists, farmers, and members of the community in order to succeed.
+Without successful restoration of native oyster populations around the world - of which more than 99% are considered functionally extinct –- we lose all of the ecosystem benefits that oysters provide.

 Bringing Awareness to Great Bay

-We strive to bring awareness to the environment and its importance - not just the source of where our oysters come from, but also how this unique estuary plays a vital role in the health of ecosystems ranging from the estuary to offshore fisheries.
+We strive to bring awareness to the environment and its importance –- not just the source of where our oysters come from, but also how this unique estuary plays a vital role in the health of ecosystems ranging from the estuary to offshore fisheries.
 We will do what we can to maintain a state of consciousness and vigilance about this truly priceless resource.
+We hope to help educate people in the area to understand what we are doing and how it is helping now, and long-term.

 Oyster Recycling Opportunities